You pull up to your driveway after a long day at work, just wanting to get home and relax.

 Check the frequency

 The frequency used by newer garage door openers is constantly being updated to make them more efficient and less likely to see interference.
 But if your door opener is reasonably old, specifically if it was made before 1993, or if you know you live in an area of high electrical interference, it might be worth investing in an upgrade.

 Generally, your instruction manual will have the frequencies used in your garage door opener.

 Older models will generally use 390 Mhz, which is open to heavy interference.

 Newer models are significantly better.
 Most of them will use twin or tri-band frequencies that also use 310 and 315 MHz, meaning they’re broadcasting across multiple frequencies with various security options built in.
 This cuts down on the chances of interference.
 It also makes it much less likely that anyone can hack your door frequency and cause it to open- a plus for home security.

 Fix your remote

 After a few years of hard use, a remote can start to break down.
-There are several things that can signal this, so run through this easy checklist:
+There are several things that can signal wear and tear, so do some quick and easy troubleshooting:

 When you’re checking the batteries, it’s also worth checking the battery contacts on your remote.
 Used over time, they can move apart and weaken the connection to the battery, which lowers the power running through the remote.
 You can try to bend them back in place, or just replace the remote itself.